-(2) Any assessment, subscription, or contribution to any party, incumbent, or candidate exceeding two hundred dollars (\$200) in any one year for any campaign for any partisan public office of this state.
+(1) Any assessment, subscription, or contribution to any party, incumbent, or candidate exceeding two hundred dollars (\$200) in any one year for any campaign for any partisan public office of this state.

+(2) Notwithstanding paragraph (1), any assessment, subscription, contribution, or political service for any campaign for the office of State Controller.
-(b) A violation of this section is a misdemeanor.

-(c) The State Controller may not appoint as a probate referee any person who violates subdivision (a)(1) or who, within the two-year period preceding the date of the appointment, violates subdivision

-(a)(2), and any such appointment is void.
+(b) A violation of this section is a misdemeanor, and the State Controller shall revoke the appointment of a probate referee who violates this section. (c) The State Controller may not appoint or reappoint as a probate referee any person who, within the two-year period preceding the date of the appointment or reappointment, violates subdivision (a)(1), or who violates subdivision (a)(2), and any such appointment or reappointment is void.
 However, all acts not otherwise invalid performed by the person before revocation of the person's appointment are valid.

 Comment.
 Subdivisions (a) and (b) of Section 406 restate former Probate Code Section 1311, with the addition of references to incumbency and reappointment.
-The two hundred dollar limitation of paragraph (a)(2) does not apply to the State Controller; solicitation, receipt, or contribution of any amount to a State Controller campaign is absolutely prohibited by paragraph (a)(1).
+The two hundred dollar limitation of paragraph (a)(1) does not apply to the State Controller; solicitation, receipt, or contribution of any amount to a State Controller campaign is absolutely prohibited by paragraph (a)(2).